2015 Indian counter-insurgency operation in Myanmar

-On 9 June 2015, India conducted a cross-border strike code name Operation Hot Pursuit against insurgents belonging to NSCN-K. According to India, the operation took place in Myanmar and it was in response to ambush of Indian Army convoy of 6 Dogra Regiment in Chandel district of Manipur.
-Indian officials said that they had crossed the border and inflicted significant casualties against the NSCN-K. According to Indian media reports, around 38 insurgents belonging to NSCN-K were killed during the operation.
+On 9 June 2015, India conducted a cross-border strike, code named Operation Hot Pursuit, against insurgents belonging to NSCN-K. The operation took place in Myanmar and it was in response to ambush of Indian Army convoy of 6 Dogra Regiment in Chandel district of Manipur.
+Indian officials said that Indian Army Special Forces had crossed the border and inflicted significant casualties against the NSCN-K. According to Indian media reports, around 38 insurgents belonging to NSCN-K were killed during the operation.
 The operation lasted around 40 minutes.

-Cross-border raid details
+Details

-Based on precise intelligence inputs, the Indian Air Force and 21 PARA (SF) carried a cross-border operation along the India–Myanmar border and destroyed two Militant camps one each of NSCN (K) and KYKL, along the India–Myanmar border.
+Based on precise intelligence inputs, the 21 PARA (SF) carried a cross-border operation along the India–Myanmar border and destroyed two Militant camps one each of NSCN (K) and KYKL, along the India–Myanmar border.
 The operations were carried out inside the Myanmar territory along the Nagaland and Manipur border at two locations.
 One of the locations is near Ukhrul in Manipur.
 The army attacked two transit camps of the Naga militants.

 Seventy-two special forces commandos were reportedly involved in the operation.
 They were equipped with advanced assault rifles, rocket launchers, grenades and night vision goggles.
 The commandos wore the uniforms of the 12 Bihar Battalion of Indian army, which was then deployed on the India–Myanmar border.
-Troops were divided into two groups after they fast roped from Dhruv helicopters just inside the Indian territory near the border with Myanmar.
+Troops were divided into two groups after they fast roped from Dhruv helicopter just inside the Indian territory near the border with Myanmar.

 The teams trekked through the thick jungles for at least 50 kilometers before they reached the training camps.
 Each of the two teams were further divided into two sub-groups.
 While one was responsible for the direct assault, the second formed an outer ring to prevent any of insurgents from running and escaping.
 The actual operation (hitting the camp and destroying it) took about 40 minutes.

-Mi-17 helicopters of the IAF were put on standby, ready to be pressed into service to evacuate the commandos in case anything went wrong.
+Mi-17 helicopters of the Indian Air Force were put on standby, ready to be pressed into service to evacuate the commandos in case anything went wrong.

 In its statement after the operation, the Indian Army said it was in communication with Myanmar and that, "There is a history of close cooperation between our two militaries.
-We look forward to working with them to combat such terrorism.".
+We look forward to working with them to combat such terrorism, This entire operation was made successful by the code name Agent Lima with the input of his intelligence.".

 According to Indian officials, heavy casualties were inflicted on the attackers behind the ambush on Army on 4 June, which had claimed the lives of 18 Army jawans of 6 Dogra Regiment in Chandel district of Manipur.
 This has been marked as the biggest attack on Indian Army after Kargil war of 1999.

 Casualties

-Initial Indian media initially claimed that around 15 to 20 insurgents belonging to NSCN-K were killed during the operation.
+Indian media initially claimed that around 15 to 20 insurgents belonging to NSCN-K were killed during the operation.
 However, Times of India, while citing unnamed source from Ministry of Home Affairs (India) claimed that more than 100 insurgents were killed during the whole operation.

 Later on, Indian media reports claimed that around 38 insurgents were killed during the operation.